|Famous Horses of the Civil War.|

 Baldy was the horse of General George Meade.
 This seemingly indestructible horse was injured at least five times during the war.
 Baldy carried General Meade through several battles during the war, including Fredericksburg, First Bull Run, Antietam, Chancellorsville and Gettysburg.
 Baldy outlived General Meade and marched in his funeral procession in 1872.

 | Winchester |

 This famous Civil War horse belonged to General Philip Sheridan.
 Its original name was Rienzi.
-Rienzi was renamed Winchester after a famous ride 1864, where Sheridan was able to turn defeat into victory.
+Rienzi was renamed Winchester after a famous ride in 1864, where Sheridan was able to turn defeat into victory.
 Winchester is preserved at the Smithsonian Institution in Washington, DC.
 Aldebaron was another horse that General Sheridan rode earlier in the war.

 | Fleeter |

 Fleeter was ridden by famous Confederate spy Belle Boyd.

 | Black Hawk |

 Black Hawk was ridden by General William Bate.